EfecanTheEngineer/SpringBootTemplate/README.md

 # SpringBootTemplate
-Spring Boot template project integrating tutorials for "Building REST Api", "Building Mongo Client" and "Swagger Api Documentation".
+Spring Boot template project integrating Spring Boot official tutorials for "Building REST Api", "Building Mongo Client" and "Swagger Api Documentation".

 Because this is template project there are no fancy run/build scripts just run the main class "SpringBaseRestApiApplication".